Rape of Belgium: Death toll

+In addition, Germany siphoned off foodstuffs and fertiliser to the German market throughout the occupation.
+While some amount of Belgian needs were fulfilled by the Commission for Relief in Belgium, the resulting food crisis contributed to an estimated 90,000 indirect excess deaths during the war.

 Later analysis

 In the 1920s, the war crimes of August 1914 were often dismissed as British propaganda.
 Later, numerous scholars have examined the original documents and concluded that large-scale atrocities did occur, while acknowledging that other stories were fabrications.
 There is a debate between those who believe the German army acted primarily out of paranoia, in retaliation for real or believed incidents involving resistance actions by Belgian civilians, and those (including Lipkes) who emphasize additional causes, suggesting an association with German actions in the Nazi era.

 According to Larry Zuckerman, the German occupation far exceeded the constraints international law imposed on an occupying power.
 A heavy-handed German military administration sought to regulate every detail of daily life, both on a personal level with travel restraints and collective punishment, and on the economic level by harnessing the Belgian industry to German advantage and by levying repeated massive indemnities on the Belgian provinces.
-Before the war Belgium produced 4.4 percent of world commerce.
+Before the war Belgium produced 4.4 per cent of world commerce.
 More than 100,000 Belgian workers were forcibly deported to Germany to work in the war economy, and to Northern France to build roads and other military infrastructure for the German army.